 The line items within the Block Grant contain a small but significant portion of the total funds allocated to counties for the delivery of human services.
 The funds within the Block Grant include:

 - Mental Health Community Base Funded Services (MH)

 - Behavioral Health Services Initiative

 - Intellectual Disabilities Community Base Funded Services (ID)

 - Act 152 Drug and Alcohol Services (D&A)

 Other significant sources of funding for county human services programs are not included in the Block Grant.
 Examples of funding not included in the Block Grant are: Intellectual Disabilities Waiver programs, Behavioral Health HealthChoices Program, Early Intervention Services, and County Child Welfare Needs-Based funded services.

-Search Block Grants and County Plans
+Block Grant County Plans